netbox-community/go-netbox/docs/InventoryItem.md

 ### NewInventoryItem

-`func NewInventoryItem(id int32, url string, display string, device NestedDevice, name string, component interface{}, created NullableTime, lastUpdated NullableTime, depth int32, ) *InventoryItem`
+`func NewInventoryItem(id int32, url string, display string, device Device, name string, component interface{}, created NullableTime, lastUpdated NullableTime, depth int32, ) *InventoryItem`

 NewInventoryItem instantiates a new InventoryItem object This constructor will assign default values to properties that have it defined,